-If you are looking for an innovative product that surprises you with more benefits than you could have imagined, the Bowflex PR1000 should be your first choice.
+If you are looking for an innovative product that surprises you with more benefits than you can have imagined, the Bowflex PR1000 should be your first choice.

-Priced just below $500, the machine needs only 100” of space to install, after which you could perform the delightful exercise on it.
+Priced just below $500, this Bowflex home gym machine needs only 100 x 78 inches of space to install, after which you can perform the delightful exercise on it.

 You can target every single muscle group by performing over twenty-five exercises on the set uprightly standing by the ideology of multi gym equipment—to help you perform total body workouts.

-While most focus on strength training, you get to perform aerobic rowing (using the bench on rollers) too, which is simply superb, knowing how much a standalone rower could cost.
+While most focus on strength training, you get to perform aerobic rowing (using the bench on rollers) too, which is simply superb, knowing how much a standalone rower can cost.

-The PR1000 comes with a range of Power Rods at the rear that provides up to 210 lbs of adjustable resistance using a cable and pulley system that ensures that the user is allowed to perform a range of movements.
+The PR1000 comes with a range of Power Rods at the rear that provides up to 210 lbs of adjustable resistance using a cable and pulley system that ensures that the user can perform a range of movements.

 Know what?
-You could do any of the exercises while enjoying watching your favorite video in your electronic gadget, making use of the media shelf provided with the unit.
+You can do any of the exercises while enjoying watching your favorite video in your electronic gadget, making use of the media shelf provided with the unit.

 - Offers up to 210lbs of resistance using Power Rods